WukLab/LegoOS/README.md

 ### Configure Network
 At current stage, setup InfiniBand connection is still a little bit complicated, and it involves hardcoded information.
 Unlike Ethernet, InfiniBand can not just connect to each other.
 It needs Ethernet to exchange some initial information first.
 The initial information includes: Local IDentifier (__LID__) and Queue Pair Number (__QPN__).
 Unfortunately, we currently do not have decent Ethernet drivers and socket code that could run everywhere.
 Thus, instead of using Ethernet to exchange LID and QPN, we __manually hardcode them into the source code__, and let InfiniBand layer use this hardcoded information directly.
 Do note that the hardcoded information is about __remote machines__, which the local machine is trying to connect to.

 Also, make sure you have the InfiniBand NIC descibed in [Platform Requirement](#platform-requirement).
-They can be connected back-to-back or through a InfiniBand switch.
+They must be connected through a InfiniBand switch.

 #### FIT
 LegoOS uses a customized network stack named FIT, which is built based on [LITE](https://github.com/WukLab/lite).
 For more information of LITE, please refer to this [paper](https://dl.acm.org/citation.cfm?id=3132762).
 Here are some general concepts about FIT in LegoOS: